DawidGaleziewski/react-udemy-refresher-ms/4_react_styling/6_css-modules.md

 object classes was imported from css file and has properties that are css classes.

 css modules is applied by build process.
-It transforms class names into unique ones
+It transforms class names into unique ones.
+Those are mapped to our classnames.

+## css modules in newer react version

+in newer react versions we dont have to to change much when it comes to CRA we just need to name the modules: name.module.css and Import it to our component

+import classes from 'name.module.css'